vwkd/code-system/src/languages/rust/reference.md

 - to use owned value in outer scope needs to return it, can't return reference since would be dangling pointer
 - lifetime is shorter or equal to lifetime of borrowed value
 - also calls shared for immutable, unique or exclusive for mutable
+- sized, can use to make sized type from unsized type